cubicibo/SUPer/README.md

 SUPer analyzes each input images and encodes a sequence of similar images together into a single presentation graphic (bitmap).
 This PG object has the animation encoded in it and a sequence of palette updates will display the sequence of images.
 This dramatically reduces the decoding and composition bandwidth and allows for complex animations to be performed while the hardware PG decoder is busy decoding the next PG objects.

 ### PGS Limitations to keep in mind
 - There are only two PGS objects on screen at a time.
-SUPer puts as many subtitles lines as it can to a single PGS object and minimizes the windows areas in which the said objects are displayed.
-Palette updates are then used to eventually display/undisplay specific lines associated to a given object.
+SUPer works around this limitation by combining graphics in a bitmap and minimizing the windows areas in which the said objects are displayed.
+Palette updates may then be used to display/undisplay specific regions of the said objects.
-- A hardware PG decoder has a limited bandwidth and can refresh the display ever so often.
-SUPer distributes the object definitions in the stream and uses double buffering to ease the work of the decoder.
-However, the size of the object sets its decoding time: SUPer may be obligated to drop events every now and then if an event can't be decoded and displayed in due time or can't be encoded as a palette update.
+- Real PG decoders have a limited bandwidth and can refresh the display ever so often.
+The size of the object sets its decoding time, and SUPer may be obligated to drop events sporadically if it can't be decoded and displayed in due time.
-- Moves, within a reasonable area, are doable at lower framerates like 23.976, 24 or 25.
-The ability to perform moves lowers if the epoch is complex or if the objects are large.
+- Moves, within a reasonable area, are doable.
+The ability to perform moves decreases as the used area increases.

 ## Special Thanks
 - Masstock for advanced testing